oroinc/doctrine-extensions/README.md

 * `ROUND(value, ?precision)` - Return the value formated with the (optional) specified precision
 * `CEIL(value)` - Return the value rounded up
 * `SIGN(expr)` - Return the sign of the argument
 * `CAST(expr as type)` - Takes an expression of any type and produces a result value of a specified type.
-Supported types are: "char, string, text, date, datetime, time, int, integer, decimal, boolean, binary"
+Supported types are: "char, string, text, date, datetime, time, int, integer, decimal, boolean, binary, uuid"
 * `CONCAT_WS` - Concatenate all but the first argument with separators.
 The first argument is used as the separator string.
 * `GROUP_CONCAT` - Return a concatenated string
 * `REPLACE(subject,from,to)` - Replaces all occurrences of a string "from" with "to" within a string "subject"